 - Dr. Eugene Opie led the Department from 1910 to 1923.
 Dr. Opie was a prominent experimentalist, the first to describe the pathology of diabetes mellitus and to carry out extensive analysis of the tuberculous granuloma.

 - He was followed by Dr. Leo Loeb (1923-1938).
 Dr. Loeb cultivated the very close association of pathology with immunology and biomedical research.
 He was one of the first investigators to study the relationship between self and non-self by using tissue transplantation.
 However, he also made important contributions in areas of endocrinology and cancer research.

 - Dr. Howard McCordock (1938-1939) an excellent anatomic pathologist and teacher, died suddenly of complications of rheumatic fever soon after assuming leadership of the department.

 - Dr. Robert Moore (1939-1954), although having an administrative and clinical focus, helped bring the department into the contemporary era.
 He subsequently served as Dean of the Medical School.

-- Dr. Stanley Hartroft (1954-1961), a scientist with interests in liver disease, restored the Department’s strong emphasis on basis research.
+- Dr. Stanley Hartroft (1954-1961), a scientist with interests in liver disease, restored the department’s strong emphasis on the basis of research.

 - Dr. Paul Lacy (1961-1985) became head of Pathology in 1961.
 Dr. Lacey pioneered the development of procedures for isolating pancreatic islets, as well as the use of islet cell transplantation for the treatment of diabetes mellitus.

-- The torch was then passed to Dr. Herbert (Skip) Virgin, whose own research focuses on the immune response to chronic viral infections.
+- The torch was then passed to Dr. Herbert (Skip) Virgin, whose own research focused on the immune response to chronic viral infections.